lbaw-admin/lbaw-laravel-2017-18/README.md

 Note that during the build process we adopt the production configurations configured in the `.env_production` file. **You should not add your database username and password to this file, your configuration will be provided as an environment variable to your container on execution time**.
 This prevents anyone else but us from running your container with your database.

 There should be only one image per group.
-One team member should create the image initially and add his team to the repository at docker hub.
+One team member should create the image initially and add his team to the **public** repository at docker hub.
 You should provide your teacher the details for accessing your docker image, namely, docker username and repository (DOCKER_USERNAME/lbaw17GG).